ashleyy2444/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+### Introduction
 Welcome to CCBot and thank you for choosing CCBot!
+>_"Connecting lives, Connecting careers" ~CCBot_

-CareerConnectBot (CCBot) is a **desktop app for managing job interview contacts, optimized for use via a Command Line Interface**
+CareerConnectBot (CCBot) is a **desktop app for managing job interview contacts, for you computing professionals!**
-(CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is optimized for use via a Command Line Interface** (CLI) ,while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CCBot can get your contact management tasks done faster than traditional GUI apps.

 ### Key features
 With CCBot, you can keep track and manage your various job applications by:
 * **Filtering and sorting your contact list flexibly**
 * **Predicting the job difficulty of each of your applied job**
 * **Adding additional notes about each of your company contact**
-* **Adding interview times, salary, required skills, and priority to each of your company contact**
+* **Adding interview times, salary, required technical skills, and priority to each of your company contact**

 _All in one app!_